Lexington, KY Solar Panels

 |---|---|---|---|

-The LG&E and KU Solar Share program allows residential and business customers in Lexington to support and benefit from local solar energy without installing panels on their own property.
-Customers can purchase shares of a community solar project for less than 20 cents per day and receive corresponding credits on their monthly electricity bill.
+The LG&E and KU Solar Share Program is a community solar option that allows residential, business, and industrial customers to benefit from solar energy without installing panels on their own property.
+Customers purchase shares of a local community solar project for less than 20 cents per day and receive corresponding credits on their monthly electricity bill based on the energy their shares produce.

 Ready to start saving with solar?